Grafana

 Grafana Configuration

-Step 1: Select Alerting from the Grafana Main Menu and select Notification Channels
+Step 1: Select Alerting (under Alerts and IRM) from the Grafana Main Menu and select Contact Points, click on Create Contact Point.

 Alert Triggering Information

-AlertOps will automatically create an incident when a new alert is received from Grafana with an IncidentStatus status of “[alerting].”
+AlertOps will automatically create an incident when a new alert is received from Grafana with a status of “Firing, [Alerting], alerting .”

-AlertOps will automatically update the same incident when an alert with an IncidentStatus status “[Pending]” is received.
+AlertOps will automatically update the same incident when an alert with an IncidentStatus status “[Pending] or Pending” is received.

 Testing and Troubleshooting